Hai Yang Shi You 981 standoff: Pro-government nationalism

-Anti-government sentiment
+Anti-China protest

 However, the peaceful demonstrations escalated into violent riots on May 13.
 In Bình Dương and Dong Nai, industrial parks and factories with Chinese characters on their signboards were attacked.
+Rioters burnt down Chinese factories across Vietnam.
 Following which, other foreign plants belonging to American, German, Taiwan and South Korean companies were also vandalised and attacked, with several factories burnt down overnight.
 Consequently, other foreign factories in these industrial zones were forced to close, resulting in a significant drop in profits and a decline of investor confidence in Vietnam's international image and the government's ability to ensure domestic stability.
 Analysts have, therefore, suggested that the anti-China protests were symbolic as they challenged the state's domestic legitimacy by undermining the government's efforts to attract foreign investment and portray Vietnam as a politically safe and stable destination for foreign investors.

 In addition, the industrial riots, while triggered by the oil rig incident, were also reflective of the growing discontent and grievances among Vietnam's rapidly growing industrial workforce.
 Sociological studies on riots have highlighted that the motivation behind riots typically stems from several grievances, and goes far beyond the initial resentment that has sparked the riot.
 In the case of the industrial riots in Vietnam, anti-China sentiment was also conflated with grievances among Vietnamese workers, who believe that they were exploited and subjected to harsh working conditions imposed by their foreign employers.

 Beyond industrial workers, interviews with Vietnamese residents in the wake of the oil rig crisis have reportedly found that the anti-China protests have also encompassed elements of anger and frustration towards the Vietnamese government.
 Likewise, in the aftermath of the crisis, anti-government frustration intensified.
 This is due to the public's perception of the state's hypocrisy in its relations with China.
 Despite the bold rhetoric towards China, the Vietnamese leadership did not take any legal action.
 Furthermore, there is also a perception that the Vietnamese government is willing to sacrifice the country's territorial sovereignty in exchange for better economic ties with China.
-These grievances have fuelled a growing divide between the Vietnamese state and the general public, further eroding the people's trust and confidence in the government.
+These grievances have fueled a growing divide between the Vietnamese state and the general public, further eroding the people's trust and confidence in the government.

+After the damage caused by the Vietnamese public, the Vietnamese government pursued a moderate foreign policy with China and sought to improve bilateral relations.